Top Interview Tips to Secure A Job in A Data Centre

 Questions a recruiter will ask:

-- They will walk through your CV and get a few more nuggets of information such as your availability to interview and notice period.
+They will go through your CV and get a few more nuggets of information such as your availability to interview and notice period.

-- They may ask why you are looking to leave your current job, as they want to see if this can be avoided in your new role.
-Be honest with your recruiter as you do not want to be in the same situation a few months down the line.
+They may ask why you are looking to leave your current job, as they want to see if this can be avoided in your new role.
+Be honest with the recruiter as you do not want to be in the same situation a few months down the line.

-- If there are any gaps in your CV, they will ask about this.
-There may be gaps due to relocating, redundancy, upskilling, travelling etc., it’s good to have this included on your CV, just pop in the dates and the reason for the gap in between jobs.
+If there are any gaps in your CV, they will ask about this.
+It might be due to relocating, redundancy, upskilling, travelling etc., it’s good to have this included on your CV, just pop in the dates and the reason for the gap in between jobs.
 This may also be discussed in the interview process.

-- What you're looking for in your next job, think if you had the choice of two roles, what would make you pick one over the other?
-The career progression, the interesting project, the leadership?
+What you're looking for in your next job, think if you had the choice of two roles, what would make you pick one over the other?
+Career progression, an interesting project, leadership?

 Step 3: Job interview

-Some companies prefer a formally dressed candidate but some like to keep it casual.
-It is best to ask your recruiters advice on this so that you feel comfortable in the interview.
-As they deal with the company on a continual basis, they will have a better understanding of the company culture.
+Some companies prefer a formally dressed candidate but most actually like to keep it casual.
+It is best to ask your recruiter’s advice on this so that you feel comfortable in the interview.
+As they deal with the company on a regular basis, they will have a better understanding of the company culture.

 Situation - Explain the situation that you were in, give the interviewer a bit of background so they can understand the situation.